OpenFortranProject/open-fortran-parser/INSTALL.md

 ```java
     java fortran.ofp.FrontEnd [--verbose] filename
 ```
-   Your Java [CLASSPATH] must include the OpenFortranParser-0.8.4.jar and the antlr-3.3-complete.jar files (see the [README.md] file).
+   Your Java [CLASSPATH] must include the OpenFortranParser-<version>.jar and the antlr-3.3-complete.jar files (see the [README.md] file).

 [Contents]:#